bakhshi/silkwave_video_releases/README.md

-# Silkwave YouTube — Releases
+# Silkwave Video — Releases

-Downloads for **Silkwave YouTube**, a macOS app that downloads YouTube videos and turns them into searchable transcripts.
+Downloads for **Silkwave Video**, a macOS app that downloads YouTube videos and turns them into searchable transcripts.

 This repository holds the release files only.
 The app's source code is private.